DupiDachs/motorSync/README.md

 WARNING: Please apply the script standalone first.
 Check the output.
 If everything makes sense, incorporate it in your flow.

+[Update 2026-July-14]: Range parameter added (can be used like 'MOTSYNC_SYNC RANGE=0.25' for optimizing within a range of a quarter of a fullstep).
+Accelerometer is now read from config.
+No need to adapt in Macro.

 ## Prerequisite

 Install https://github.com/droans/klipper_extras (i.e. https://github.com/droans/klipper_extras/tree/main/extended_macro).
 The synchronization procedure makes use of python scripts from within klipper Macros.